openshift/training/beta-1-setup.md

 Hooray!

+### The Web Console
+Take a moment to look in the web console to see if you can find everything that was just created.

 ## Preparing for STI and Other Things
 We mentioned a few times that OpenShift would host its own Docker registry in order to pull images "locally".
 Let's take a moment to set that up.